50 Ten-Minute Jobs To Do In The Garden In Spring

 - Get support in place ready for a fast-growing climber - trellis, pole, wires

-- Check the joints on your pergola, trellis, or arbour - will they stand the weight of a full grown vine?
+- Check the joints and posts on your pergola, trellis, or arbour - will they stand the weight of a full grown vine?

 - Mix water retaining crystals in with compost mix, before you plant up baskets and pots, to save on watering later